oracle-livelabs/database/db-quickstart/db-provision/db-provision.md

     ![Choose the network access type.](./images/choose-network-access.png " ")

 9. Choose a license type.
-For this lab, choose __License Included__.
+For this lab, keep the license type as __License Included__.
 The two license types are:

     - __Bring Your Own License (BYOL)__ - Select this type when your organization has existing database licenses.
     - __License Included__ - Select this type when you want to subscribe to new database software licenses and the database cloud service.